ZachatorCodes/id-tech-wrap-up/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Click [here](https://zachatorcodes.github.io/id-tech-wrap-up/) to visit the deployed version of the application.

 ## Installation

 - In order to install the application, please `fork` and `clone` this repository to your local device.